b005t3r/Resin3DPrinterCalibrationSuite/README.md

 The -0.02 hole is designed to test for underexposure, the +0.08 hole tests for overexposure, and the middle hole tells you whether your prints are dimensionally accurate.
 Refer to the [Peg of Calibration Results Interpretation](#peg-of-calibration-results-interpretation) section for more details.

-Once you have determined the correct exposure time, you may want to check the other features to better understand the resin’s parameters, such as tensile strength, detail reproduction, and overhang consistency.
+Once you have determined the correct exposure time, you may want to check the other features to better understand the resin's parameters, such as tensile strength, detail reproduction, and overhang consistency.

 ![Lollipop Features](https://github.com/b005t3r/Resin3DPrinterCalibrationSuite/blob/main/img/lollies.jpg)